-vii) Anti-Social Behaviour Order (ASBO)
+vii) Anti-Social Behaviour Injunction (ASBI)

-Anti-Social Behaviour Order (ASBO, to be replaced in late 2014 by Criminal Anti-Social Behaviour Order): ASBOs are civil orders which are intended to protect the public from Anti-Social Behaviour.
-An order contains certain conditions prohibiting the offender from carrying out anti-social acts or from entering specific areas in which they have previously committed Anti-Social Behaviour.
-Usually an order will last for a two year period and if the order is breached by the individual they could face a heavy fine or even imprisonment.
+Anti-Social Behaviour Injunctions (ASBI are civil orders which are intended to protect the public from Anti-Social Behaviour.
+An injunction can contain certain conditions prohibiting the offender from carrying out anti-social acts or from entering specific areas in which they have previously committed Anti-Social Behaviour.
+Injunctions can also contain conditions requiring the offender to do certain things for example attend alcohol awareness for alcohol related problems.
+The Court will determine how long an ASBI should apply for though this is usually 12 months.
+If an ASBI is breached by the offender they could be committed to prison for up to two years, fined or have their assets seized.